Just Mercy (book): Reception

-"should be read by people of conscience in every civilized country in the world to discover what happens when revenge and retribution replace justice and mercy.
-It is as gripping to read as any legal thriller, and what hangs in the balance is nothing less than the soul of a great nation."
+should be read by people of conscience in every civilized country in the world to discover what happens when revenge and retribution replace justice and mercy.
+It is as gripping to read as any legal thriller, and what hangs in the balance is nothing less than the soul of a great nation.
 Tutu has referred to Stevenson as "America's Nelson Mandela".

 Critic A. O. Scott wrote that it "is a painful, beautiful, revelatory book, the kind of reading experience that can permanently alter your understanding of the world."
 Nicholas Kristof praised the book as a "searing, moving and infuriating memoir".
-After reading the book Jonathan Lavine, an executive for Bain Capital, donated one million US dollars to the Equal Justice Initiative, saying "I was beside myself."
+After reading the book Jonathan Lavine, an executive for Bain Capital, donated US$1 million to the Equal Justice Initiative, saying "I was beside myself."

 Reviews

 Among others, the book was reviewed by Alan W. Clarke, David D. Cole, Ted Conover, and Rob Warden.
 In his review, Alan Clarke wrote: "One follows in awe as Stevenson overcomes one obstacle after another".
 David Cole wrote in a second review of the book: "Every bit as moving as To Kill a Mockingbird, and in some way more so".
 In his review, Ted Conover wrote that the memoir "aggregates and personalizes the struggle against injustice in the story of one activist lawyer" and that "[y]ou don't have to read too long to start cheering for this man".
 Conover summarized the book's message as "evil can be overcome, a difference can be made".
 In his review, Rob Warden wrote that the book "is an easy read" and is "a work of style, substance and clarity".

 The Financial Times said the book is "[a]s deeply moving, poignant and powerful a book as has been, and maybe ever can be, written about the death penalty."
 Kirkus Reviews described it as "Emotionally profound, necessary reading."